Surgeries for Upper Aero-Digestive Tract

 Yale Medicine offers surgical treatments for all types of voice and swallowing disorders.
 The three most common procedures are:

 Laser surgery of the vocal cord.
-Also called microlaryngoscopy or laryngeal microsurgery, this minimally invasive surgery uses special lasers to treat diseases of the vocal cord, including benign lesions, cancer of the vocal cord and tumors.
+This minimally invasive surgery uses special lasers to treat diseases of the vocal cord, including benign lesions, cancer of the vocal cord and tumors.
 Laser surgery is performed in an operating room under general anesthesia and usually lasts 60 to 90 minutes, depending on the case.
 Patients generally go home the same day.

 Laryngeal framework surgery.
 This surgical technique modifies the cartilage where the muscles attach to the vocal cords, to help vocal cords close better or have more tension.
 The result is that the vocal folds vibrate and create better sound for speaking and singing.